-An especially popular spot for tourists, the Granville Island Public Market features a myriad of delightful delicacies of all kinds.
-Pick and choose delicious items from popular spots like Oyama Sausage Co, featuring mouthwatering salami and cheese selections; Terra Bread with fresh-made baguettes; or fresh doughnuts at Lee’s.
-Visit as many of these equally delicious vendors as you like and hand-select all your favorite items to create the ultimate waterfront picnic.
+At the Granville Island Public Market, you’ll find delightful delicacies of all kinds.
+Pick and choose delicious items from popular spots like Oyama Sausage Co, featuring mouthwatering salami and cheese selections; Terra Bread, with fresh-made baguettes; or doughnuts at Lee’s.
+Visit these delicious vendors and hand-select all your favorite items to create the ultimate waterfront picnic.

-The ideal mix of sustainable efforts – such as serving locally-farmed and foraged menu items and a zero-landfill waste record – with sincere hospitality and topnotch service, make Forage an amazing and eco-friendly place to eat.
+Head to eco-friendly Forage, which serves locally-farmed menu items and boasts a zero-landfill waste record.
+The sincere hospitality and top-notch service are noteworthy here.
 Try the Turtle Valley Bison sirloin or the Whittaker’s nettle farro grain risotto.

-If fine dining is part of the Vancouver experience you’re looking for, dress up and go in style to chef David Hawksworth’s white tablecloth and crystal chandelier ambiance.
-Serving expertly and effortlessly delectable west coast cuisine fused with Asian flavors and a modern twist, Hawksworth is a dining experience all its own.
+If you’re looking for fine dining in Vancouver, dress up and go to chef David Hawksworth’s white tablecloth and crystal chandelier restaurant, Hawksworth.
+Serving expertly and effortlessly delectable West Coast cuisine fused with Asian flavors and a modern twist, Hawksworth is a dining experience all on its own.

 To explore further into Alaska and the Canadian Rockies, you can extend your cruise with a Cruisetour.
 This allows you to travel inland via motorcoach and railway exploring Anchorage, the largest city in Alaska, Talkeetna, Girdwood (Alyeska) and Denali National Park, taking in the views of the highest mountain peak in North America.
 Cruisetours include the finest hotel accommodations, a local dedicated Alaskan/Canadian Tour Director, luxury transportation, and some activities.